How do I stay organized as a receptionist?

 Other Questions about Receptionist

-What kind of salary can I expect as a receptionist?
+- What type of software do I need to use as a receptionist?

-What type of workplace will I be working in as a receptionist?
+- What type of computer skills do I need to be a receptionist?